Document Type : Research Paper

 Abstract

 Background and purpose: This research aims to examine the fragments of Saadi's divan for two purposes.
-This poetic form is mentioned both in the Golestan section and in a separate section in general.
-Since the piece has a variety of topics and content, and because it is the result of the poet's personal experiences and is close to vernacular, it is necessary to study and understand it.
 The first purpose of this article is the stylistic analysis of the poet's pieces on three levels, linguistic, literary and intellectual, using a descriptive and analytical method, and the second purpose is to discover new points of his personal life through the content of the pieces.

 Method: The method of this research is library, induction and statistics.